 - Write an op-ed or letter to the editor using samples from the event planning resources.

 - Attract media attention by working with a local official to get a radon proclamation.

-- Buy a radon-resistant home - If you are considering buying a new home, look for builders who use radon-resistant new construction.
-Read more about radon-resistant new construction, "Building Radon Out: A Step-by-Step Guide to Build Radon-Resistant Homes".
+- Buy a radon-resistant home - Read more about radon-resistant new construction, "Building Radon Out: A Step-by-Step Guide to Build Radon-Resistant Homes" (PDF).

 - Build Green: It's Easy to Build New Homes Radon-Resistant ..."The good news is you can build your customers a safer, healthier, radon-resistant home.
 The techniques to prevent radon from entering a home are practical and straightforward for any builder.
 It’s an inexpensive way to offer families a benefit that could reduce their risk of lung cancer.
 And it’s a smart way to build trust between you and your customer."
 Fuad Reveiz, Member of the National Association of Home Builders